jlobue10/rEFInd_GUI/README.md

 sudo sbctl sign -s object-to-be-signed
 ```

-Replace the "object-to-be-signed" portion witht he full path efi file(s) or Linux kernel to be signed.
+Replace the "object-to-be-signed" portion with the full path efi file(s) or Linux kernel to be signed.
 Remember to sign new kernels before trying to boot into them with secure boot enabled.

 Re-enable secure boot in BIOS, and enjoy the benefits of being able to play anti-cheat games in Windows and a fully functioning Linux distro, side-by-side without toggling the secure boot setting in BIOS.